sidney-eliot/3d-artists-handbook/content/post/rendering.md

 >[!info]- The workflow
 >
 >- Toggle background transparency (Render > Film > Transparent)
->- Set render output as Open EXR with RGBA, Float (full), PIZ/ ZIP/ DWAA
+>- Set render output as Open EXR with RGBA, Float (full), PIZ / ZIP / DWAA
 >- In the compositor output 2 EXRs, one with the image with a black background and one with transparency.
 Like in this node setup (renders 2 EXR files):
 >
 >![[Pasted image 20230604225809.png]]